Lower back pain is very common among professional as well as recreational cyclists.

 In yoga, there is a dedicated warm-up routine called sun salutation, which allows yoga to be done on its own.

-To learn more about how sitting can affect the rest of your body biomechanics (including lower back) check out this video from Dr. Kelly Starrett about sitting.
+To learn more about how sitting can affect the rest of your body biomechanics (including the lower back) check out this video from Kelly Starrett, Ph.D., about sitting.

-Workouts like pilates or core strength help to strengthen the core, while yoga and stretching allow to relieve the tension and reduce muscle pain.
+- Workouts like pilates or core strength help to strengthen the core, while yoga and stretching allow to relieve tension and reduce muscle pain.